-Reported anti-disability hate crimes increased nearly 17 percent from 2020 to 2021.
-The number of reported hate crimes based on mental health increased, while the number of reported hate crimes based on physical disability remained the same.
+Reported anti-disability hate crimes increased 11 percent from 2021 to 2022.
+The number of reported hate crimes based on mental health decreased slightly, while the number of reported hate crimes based on physical disability increased by 37 percent.

 Endnotes